Denny Substation Project Update

 - Typical construction impacts such as dust, noise and truck activity

-The project team remains committed to providing the public with regular and reliable information about construction.
-One way we do this is by hosting bi-monthly online construction updates.
-These live reports cover current and upcoming work, as well as information about construction processes.
-Listen to the most recent recording
+The project team is committed to providing the public with regular and reliable information about construction.
+In addition to emailing Weekly Program Updates to subscribers, we host online construction updates.
+These live reports cover current and upcoming work, include information about various construction processes, and provide opportunities to ask questions.
+We held several of these online updates in 2016 and anticipate holding them in 2017 as needed.
+You can watch the most recent recording online!